finstack/slate/source/index.md

 ```

 Returns a CSV summary of events that occurred during the provided time range.
-The CSV has 3 columns: resource, event type and number of events.
+The CSV has 3 columns: resource type, event type and number of events.
+The first line is the header of the file and contains column names.

 ### Parameters